RiseGaming/Takistan-Life-Rules/README.md

 1. Must be on Discord in Blufor voice channels.
 2. Role: Protect civilians and enforce law.
 3. Use non-lethal force first when possible.
-4. Police Chief must be active on Discord; staff may replace.
+4. Police Chief must be active on Discord; staff may replace at their own discretion.
 5. Observe rank hierarchy.
-Staff > Chief.
+Staff > Chief > Higher Ranking Officers.
 6. Must explain citations for them to be valid.
-7. No compensation requests.
+7. No compensation requests unless a rule was broken.
-8. Cannot enter the South unless in joint ops or war.
+8. Cannot enter the South unless in joint ops or war. (without)

 ### Kill/Arrest